jissac/Machine-Learning-Resources/papers.md

 ## Convolutional Neural Nets (CNNs)

 **LeNet-5:** The OG, if you will.
-A bit dated now, but Sections 2 and 3 are where to focus
+Sections 2 and 3 discuss the network architecture
 http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf

 **AlexNet:** The paper that started the revolution